The Smart Materials and Robotics Laboratory is an interdisciplinary research lab within the

 University of Nebraska-Lincoln.

-We are creating new multifunctional materials that are safe for human interaction and exhibit the extraordinary resilience of natural biological tissue.
+We are creating new soft multifunctional materials that are safe for human interaction and exhibit unique combinations of electrical, thermal, and mechanical properties.

 These efforts lie in the emerging fields of wearable computing, soft robotics, and robotic materials.

 Prof. Markvicka gave an invited seminar at University of New Hampshire in Electrical and Computer Engineering.

 Prof. Markvicka gave an invited talk at the Midwest Applied Materials Symposium (MAMS).

 Our research receives support from NASA Nebraska EPSCoR.

 SMRL welcomes new graduate student Renick Wilson and undergraduate student Hee-Chan Han.